SocksTheWolf/AntiScamBot/docs/faq.md

 * `Create Commands`: For implementing the various application slash commands.

-* `Send Messages`: To send responses to commands that are executed.
+* `Send Messages`: To send responses to user commands.

+* `Send Messages in Threads`: Same as above.

 * `Ban Members`: To execute the bans on scammers.

+* `Kick Members`: This is currently unused, but may be used in the future with more features.

 * `Embed Links`: To give you information when you run `/scamguard check` and other commands.